infinum/eightshift-docs/website/forms/addons/premium/computed-fields/blocks.md

 ![Computed Fields screen](/img/forms/addon-computed-fields-results.webp)

 :::note
-Computed fields program result is passed to the thank you page using `GET` variable `es-data`.
+Computed fields program result is passed to the thank you page using the `es-data` GET parameter.
-The value passed using the `GET` variable is encoded and can be decoded using the `esFormsDecryptor` function.
+The passed value is encrypted and can be decrypted using the `esFormsDecryptor` function.
 :::